shan-alexander/data-engineering/DATAFORM.md

 - Create a new dataform repo
 - Create a workspace
 - Initialize the workspace
-- Give it the folder structure as outlined here: https://cloud.google.com/dataform/docs/structure-repositories (to put it briefly, create 4 folders inside the definitions folder: sources, intermediate, outputs, extra).
+- Give it the folder structure as outlined here: https://cloud.google.com/dataform/docs/structure-repositories (to put it briefly, create a project folder inside the definitions folder, and 4 folders inside the definitions/project-name directory: sources, intermediate, outputs, extra).
 - Make sure you have a workflow_settings.yaml file configured

 My yaml file looks like this: